Planning and Development in Pickering

 How many of the building applications presently submitted along the Kingston Rd corridor, including those on Liverpool Rd from Glenanna to Bayley have been approved

-Wheels asked over 2 years ago
+Wheels asked about 3 years ago

 The City has received a number of development applications for high density mixed use development along the Kingston Road Corridor and along Liverpool Road, and as well as within our City Centre.
 Many of these applications are either in the rezoning stage or the City is currently reviewing site plan applications.
 No building permit applications have been issued for high density residential developments along the Kingston Road Corridor or along Liverpool Road.
 The City has issued building permits for the first three buildings, which are presently under construction, within the Universal City development on the north side of Bayly Street east of the Pickering Go.